runatlantis/terraform-gce-atlantis/examples/basic/README.md

 For an overview of all possible environment variables, see: [Atlantis Server Configuration](https://www.runatlantis.io/docs/server-configuration.html#flags)

+### Setting sensitive environment variables

+See the [`secured environment variables`](https://github.com/bschaatsbergen/atlantis-on-gcp-vm/tree/master/examples/complete) for an example on how to deal with sensitive environment variables.

 ## Service Account

 As Google recommends custom service accounts and permissions granted via IAM Roles.
 We advice that you bring your own service account.